JuliaAI/MLJ.jl/docs/src/glossary.md

 "coefficients", or similar parameters learned by an algorithm, after adopting the prescribed hyper-parameters.
-For example, decision trees of a random forest, the coefficients and intercept of a linear model, or the rotation and projection matrices of the PCA reduction scheme.
+For example, decision trees of a random forest, the coefficients and intercept of a linear model, or the projection matrices of a PCA dimension-reduction algorithm.

 ### operation